 - Polymorphism and the obstinate circularity of second order logic: a victims' tale,

-- The naturality of natural deduction I (with Luca Tranchini and Mattia Petrolo), ArXiv (old version, with part of paper II)
+- The naturality of natural deduction I (with Luca Tranchini and Mattia Petrolo), old version, with part of paper II

-Studia Logica [Special Issue General Proof Theory], link to SL, 2017;
+Studia Logica [Special Issue General Proof Theory], 2017.
+Link to SL;

 2nd International Conference on Formal Structures for Computation and Deduction (FSCD 2017), Leibniz International Proceedings in Informatics (LIPIcs), vol. 84, pp. 29:1--29:17, Schloss Dagstuhl--Leibniz-Zentrum fuer Informatik, Dagstuhl, Germany, 2017;